What is Sexual Harassment under Alaska Law?

-Alaska law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical action.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+Alaska law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical acts.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does Alaska Law Prohibit Sexual Harassment?

-First, employers who are located in Palmer can be required to create and visibly post company policies regulating sexual conduct.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+First, employers who are located in Palmer can be required to implement and visibly post company policies regulating sexual conduct.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

-Alaska and federal laws created agencies that process claims involving sexual harassment.
+Alaska and federal laws formed agencies that process claims involving sexual harassment.
 They have the authority to investigate Palmer workplaces regarding the conduct alleged in the complaints that have been filed with them.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Alaska attorney help?

 Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-Because of this, working with a Palmer attorney might be the best way to make sure that your claim is processed in a timely manner.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+Because of this, working with a Palmer attorney may be the ideal way to make sure that your claim is processed in a timely manner.